 Regularly analyze ad performance using Instagram Insights.
 Understanding what works and what doesn’t is essential for refining your strategies and improving results.

-7. Using automatic placements without appropriate content
+7. Using automatic ad placements without appropriate content

 If your content doesn’t suit all placements, avoid using automatic placements, as this can waste ad spend.
 Always check how your visuals look across different placements to maintain quality.